-In the past, the Boys and Girls Club of the North Valley received support funds from USDA Rural Development and with this new need, Brobst knew where to turn.
-USDA Rural Development provided a Community Facilities Program grant to help purchase enrichment equipment, including coding and 3D printing units, and a 10-passenger van.
+In the past, the Boys and Girls Club of the North Valley received support funds from USDA Rural Development (RD) and with this new need, Brobst knew where to turn.
+RD provided a Community Facilities Program grant to help purchase enrichment equipment, including coding and 3D printing units, and a 10-passenger van.

 The new technology purchases support the organization’s mission to encourage scientific thinking, and the students have been taking full advantage of it.

 The children have been using the equipment every day since it came in, David Pena, Oroville High Site Director said.

 “Technology is always advancing, and we need to make sure we can stay up to date,” he added.
 “This helps them with homework, STEM; and we’ve even gotten them into 3-D printing competitions.”

 With the new van, the center has a broader impact with kids in the community.

 “The new van has allowed us to do pick-ups and drop-offs at the children’s homes, and ensure they are safe to be dropped off,” said Pena.
 “With the new van, we’ve also been able to drive the kids around the area for flag football trips.
 It’s helped create job opportunities.
 We’ve been able to take them camping.
 This fills a huge need in this community.”